rwsite/updatepulse-server/readme.txt

 = 1.0.3 =
 * Minor Package API fix
 * All API: remove `JSON_NUMERIC_CHECK` when encoding output as it creates issues with values like version numbers.
+* Fix deprecated PHP 8.3 calls to `get_class()`
+* Add a URL to test the Update API endpoint in Packages JSON details
+* Minor code cleanup

 = 1.0.2 =
 * Minor Package API fix